IgniteUI/indigo-design-docfx/en/components/switch.md

 ## Styling

-The Switch comes with styling flexibility, allowing control over the thumb and track colors, as well as change of the label text style color.
-There is a fixed alpha value applied to the track to make it semi transparent.
+The Switch comes with styling flexibility, allowing control over the thumb and track colors, as well as changing the label text color.
+The alpha value of the track is fixed to achieve a semi-transparent look no matter what color is used and can only be adjusted globally through the `Symbol Master` that can be found on the 🧩 Components page in the Indigo.Design library.```

 <img class="responsive-img" src="../images/switch_styling.png" srcset="../images/switch_styling@2x.png 2x" />